chiabingxuan/DSA3101-Group-Project/README.md

 ##### 5.3.1.1 General Peak Hours

-From the graph, we note that a typical day's rush hours range from 10 am to 2 pm, where the number of trips remain consistently above 500.
-The number of bus trips peaks at approximately 11 am (679 trips), during the lunch break.
+From the graph, we note that **a typical day's rush hours range from 10 am to 2 pm**, where the number of trips remain consistently above 500.
+The number of bus trips **peaks at approximately 11 am** (679 trips), during the lunch break.

 ##### 5.3.1.2 Individual Bus Services

-The usage of each bus service (A1, A2, D1, D2) also varies in a similar way throughout the day, with D1 being much less utilised than the others.
+The usage of each bus service (A1, A2, D1, D2) also varies in a similar way throughout the day, with **D1 being much less utilised than the others**.
 This is most likely because D1 services fewer bus stops, and thus a smaller area of the campus.

-In addition, each of the usages of A1, A2 and D1 peaks at two separate time periods (11 am and 1 pm - 2 pm).
+In addition, each of the usages of A1, A2 and D1 **peaks at two separate time periods (11 am and 1 pm - 2 pm)**.
 Evidently, students have a greater need to commute from one place to another, both before and after their lunch.

-In comparison, the ridership for bus service D2 peaks at 11 am only (240 trips).
+In comparison, the ridership for bus service D2 **peaks at 11 am only** (240 trips).
 This could be accounted for by the fact that D2 services University Town (UTown), unlike A1 and A2:

 - For students who commute to UTown right before the lunchtime period, they may be more inclined to stay there for longer periods of time, given that there is a wider variety of amenities (eg. Education Resource Centre) available in the area.
 - Students may be travelling to UTown in order to access bus service 96, which goes to Clementi MRT Station - they have no intention of subsequently travelling to other bus stops within campus.